-There is a strain of liberal bourgeois ethics, where religion becomes a problem of artificial judgment.
-Religion in this sense is understood as a structural aspect of the human mind, where God’s judgment operates as a function that structures life.
+There is an unaknowledged strain of bourgeois ethics, where religion is secularized into a problem of artificial judgment.
+Religion in this sense is understood as a quirk of human psychology, where God’s judgment operates as a function that structures mental life.
 This operation distinguishes between the redeemed and the unredeemed on Judgment Day, but no one believes this day will ever actually arrive, and so this is what Kant would call a regulative ideal.
-Therefore religious belief is not treated as a serious question, but as an error which arises due to a failure in reason, imagination or abstraction.
-What liberal bourgeois religion takes as regulative gets taken too literally by the other classes, so that Lacan would say they mistakenly identify with the subject of the statement.
-That neutrality is the basis of bourgeois identity and superiority.
-Belief is a regrettable affliction of the poor that is unthinkable for the pious.
-To discuss one’s belief is either an act of dramatic role-play, or else it is indistinguishable from discussing everyday existence.
+For this bourgeoisie, there is question of religious belief, which is considered a misunderstanding.
+Other classes take religion too literally, so that Lacan would say they mistakenly identify with the subject of the statement.
+So this neutrality with respect to beleif is the basis of bourgeois superiority.
+Belief is a regrettable affliction of the poor that is unthinkable for the righteous.
+The soteriology of the elect is a matter of the imagination.

-The problem of religion then is not belief, but rather the fabulation of imaginary judgments.
-Present behavior gets reflected uncertainly in the future, and this uncertainty abolishes any recourse to onto-theology.
-Judgment Day is how one represents the future reaping of what is being sown today.
-This relational function, where our present acts get reflected in their future results, evolved over millions of years into memory structures which affect everyone regardless of their religiosity.
-The forms of judgment are effected by technological conditions, so that it becomes photographic, cinematic etc. The imagination is the faculty which synthesizes this judgment as an intellectual intuition.

 What ultimately matters is whether the faculty of judgment works, because its function is the primary factor in psychopathology.
-The critical function of this event concerns the symbolization of entropy which is future surplus.
-The function of the imaginary judgment is to separate and bind quanta of surplus energy.
-From Christianity there is the idea of an ultimate sacrifice, an event that terminates a series of repetitions.
+The function of the imaginary judgment is to separate and bind surplus energy.
+From Christianity there is the idea of an ultimate sacrifice, an event that terminates a series, which works within an elaborate meriology of elaborate judgments.
 The judgment of the individual is part of the judgment of the collective, and all of humankind who ever lived are united in this imaginary structure.
-Unstable emotional surpluses cause pathologies, which can be erotic, violent or aesthetic.
+If the structure is unstable – if the final judgement remain indeterminate – then there arrise pathologies, which can be erotic, violent or aesthetic.
 These include imagistic habits such as conspicuous consumption and other obsessional erotomanias.